 - “How have you been since your last checkup?”

 If the patient mentions several symptoms, you must explore each of them, having the patient describe each of the symptoms in their own words.

-Objective: This area shows the patients status and facts ie: vital signs, examination results, lab results, patients measurements and age.
+This area shows the patient’s status and facts ie: vital signs, examination results, lab results, patients measurements, and age.

-This section should include your objective observations of the patient.
+This section of the SOAP note should include your objective observations of the patient.
 For example:

 - Appearance: you can document that the patient appeared to be very pale and, in much discomfort,